aaronbloomfield/pdr/labs/lab03/index.md

    difficulties.txt) describing what difficulties you encountered getting your code working and what you did to solve them.
 5. The files you submit should be a FULLY WORKING postfix calculator.
    Your code must compile!
 Even if it doesn't work perfectly, make sure it compiles.
-In particular, make sure that the capitalization case of the #includes (i.e. #include "Stack.h" versus #include "stack.h") is correct.
+In particular, make sure that the capitalization case of the #includes (i.e. `#include "Stack.h"` versus `#include "stack.h"`) is correct.
 6. Files to download: none (just your in-lab source code)
 7. Files to submit: stack.h, stack.cpp, postfixCalculator.h,
-   postfixCalculator.cpp, testPostfixCalc.cpp, difficulties.txt
+   postfixCalculator.cpp, testPostfixCalc.cpp, difficulties.txt - You
-   - You may submit additional stack/list files as well, if you want
+   may submit additional stack/list files as well, if you want

 ------------------------------------------------------------